Top 10 Rules to Marketing a New Law Firm Merger or Existing “Branch” Office (Part I).

 If you asked the average lawyer walking down LaSalle Street if they’d ever even heard of terrific firms like Akerman, Bryan Cave, or Fox Rothschild, I’d suggest that most lawyers won’t have—even though each firm is a leader in its home market.
 At best, they might dimly recognize the name if you mentioned it to them.

-Remember, the marketplace doesn’t care about you unless you cause them to.
+Remember, your audience won’t care about you unless you cause them to.

 Don’t believe me?